s-faisal/serverless-meta-dns-parser/README.md

 # serverless-meta-dns-parser

-This serverless project that has 2 endpoints, one to validate if a metatag is present in a site and another one to validate if a dns txt record is present in a domain and store the api logs in the dynamodb(locally).
+This serverless project that has 2 endpoints, one to validate if a metatag is present in a site and another one to validate if a dns txt record is present in a domain and store the api logs in the dynamodb.

 ## Modules Used